coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 This empowers the enduser spatial expressiveness (see [the core principle](#core-principle)): spatial wires can be rendered, words can be highlighted, spatial objects can be highlighted/moved/scaled, links can be manipulated by the user.<br>
 The simplicity of appending BibTeX 'tags' (humans first, machines later) is also demonstrated by [visual-meta](https://visual-meta.info) in greater detail.

-1. The XR Browser needs to offer a global setting/control to adjust tag-scope with at least range: `[text, spatial, text+spatial, supra, omni, infinite]`
+1. The XR Browser needs to adjust tag-scope based on the endusers needs/focus (infinite tagging only makes sense when environment is scaled down significantly)
-1. The XR Browser should always allow the human to view/edit the BibTex metadata manually, by clicking 'toggle metadata' on the 'back' (contextmenu e.g.) of any XR text, anywhere anytime.
+1. The XR Browser should always allow the human to view/edit the metadata, by clicking 'toggle metadata' on the 'back' (contextmenu e.g.) of any XR text, anywhere anytime.

 > NOTE: infinite matches both 'house' and 'houses' in text, as well as spatial objects with `"class":"house"` or name "house".
 This multiplexing of id/category is deliberate because of [the core principle](#core-principle).